openforis/sepal-doc/docs/source/team/style_guide.rst

 Basic guidelines for following *SEPALSTYLE* include:

--    Focus on user needs
+-    focus on user needs
--    Be simple and direct
+-    be simple and direct
--    Use a direct tone
+-    use a direct tone

 Focus on user needs
 ^^^^^^^^^^^^^^^^^^^